Nehanegi16/data_cleaning/README.md

 # data_cleaning
-This Repository contain the all the information about Data Preprocessing (import data, read data, deal with empty value, etc)
+This Repository contain all the information about Data Preprocessing (import data, read data, deal with empty value, etc)